-Today, no one truly teaches in isolation.
-You may still be the only music teacher in your building but the world is at your fingertips and may be accessed right from your computer keyboard.
-There are supportive music communities where you can glean free resources, ideas, tips, and techniques.
-There is abundant information available to be instantly accessed and many classroom-tested resources which have been created by teachers for teachers.
+Today, no one teaches in isolation.
+You probably are still the only music teacher in your building but the world is at your fingertips and may be accessed from your computer keyboard.
+Supportive music communities where you can glean free ideas, tips, techniques, and resources are here to help.

-But, they didn’t know the process for reading the music unless a teacher led them through that sequence.
-That spurred me to make our steps for reading music poster for our classroom.
+But, young children don’t know the process of reading music unless a teacher has taught them a specific method.
+This spurred me to create our Steps for Reading Music poster for our classroom.

 Some variation of this poster has been on the wall in my classroom for many years.
-My students know the process and rarely need the prompt, but if they do, it is there.
+My students know the process and rarely need the prompt, but if they do, it’s there.